romerogarcia/romerogarcia/README.md

  Welcome to my github!

+I have decided to reinvent my professional profile based on development and social integration, and to focus on the technological field within the field of web programming.

  Here you can find all my individual and group projects so that you can check out my work.

 ![Lemon Country Wedding Email Header](https://user-images.githubusercontent.com/99660729/167588450-3844addd-aad8-4b01-b885-7d17a754d2dc.png)